ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 With the help of [gprof2dot] (well, actually the [yelp-gprof2dot] fork), I converted the profiling data into a nice SVG graph which I could then open in my web browser.

-> Tip: please open this (massive) SVG in a new tab because viewing it here will probably
+> Tip: please open this massive SVG in a new tab because viewing it here will probably be
-> be painful :)
+> painful :)

 ![gprof2dot graph showing where time was spent in a call tree](/media/cProfileGraph-black-1.svg)

-I also tried using [Scalene] as I heard it's a very powerful profiler, but it didn't work properly sadly.
-Though I still had [py-spy], [line_profiler], and good ol' cProfile. py-spy in particular was invaluable since it can profile (well err sample) C extensions which cProfile cannot. line_profiler was used exclusively for micro opimitizations haha.
+I tried using [Scalene] as I've heard good things about it, but it didn't work sadly.
+It wasn't that bad as I still had [py-spy], [line_profiler], and good ol' cProfile. py-spy in particular was invaluable since it can profile (well err sample) C extensions which cProfile cannot. line_profiler was used exclusively for micro-opimitizations :p

-Anyway, I repeated this process quite a few times making sure to try different files to get a general feel where time is going regardless of the input.
-Here's the main takeaways:
+Anyway, I repeated this process quite a few times, making sure to try different files to get a general feel where time is going regardless of the input.
+Here are the main
+takeaways:

 - Initial parsing with blib2to3 takes up 30-50% of formatting runtime!